-American football can be a complicated game for those who are unfamiliar with it.
+American football can be a complicated game for those unfamiliar with it.
 In this article, we’re going to show you everything you need to know, including the rules of American Football.

-By the end of this article, you will have a better understanding and watch football on TV with no confusion or misunderstanding of the game.
+By the end of this article, you will better understand and watch football on TV with no confusion or misunderstanding of the game.

 Let’s get started.